FragHub/Rules/fragadelphia_rules_and_regulations.md

 * 1.2.1 During ticket purchase, purchasers will be prompted to designate the team captain.
 The team captain must be a player from the team's Frag core.

-* * 1.2.1.1 Team captains have 1 week after ticket purchase to submit a Frag core of 3-5 players.
+* * 1.2.1.1 Team captains have 1 week after they receive a Team Form to submit a Frag core of 3-5 players.
 After this 1 week period, these players are locked as the Frag core.
 Failure to submit a Frag core within the 1 week period will result in penalty.

 * * 1.2.1.2 Designated captains can request the captain role to be transferred to any Frag core member at any time.